-Agility enables you to generate and share attractive reports displaying data charts for each of your saved coverage folders, tags or topics.
+Agility enables you to generate and share attractive reports displaying data charts for each of your saved coverage folders, tags, tag groups, or topics.
 You can select from many different metrics and comparison options, each individually downloadable, select from a wide range of data and include multiple topics and folders to compare the coverage each has generated.

 From the left-hand drop-down menu, select Reports and then New Report.
 Your existing reports will be listed on the left-hand menu.